 Ever wondered if the spots on your skin are freckles, sunspots, or other pigmentation?
 Australians enjoy an enviable outdoor lifestyle, but we also know that UV rays are notoriously damaging to our skin.

 Freckles and sunspots (solar lentigo) are two of the common changes we notice after sun exposure and both can affect our confidence.
 If you’re looking to restore your natural, balanced skin tone, we can assist.

 Victorian Dermal Group are leaders in cosmetic skin solutions and offer a range of treatments to remove or fade skin pigmentation, sun damage and the effects of ageing.
-Contact us today to arrange a free consultation at our skin clinic in Melbourne.
+Book your initial consultation at our clinic in Melbourne.

 How are freckles formed?

 Freckles are an inherited feature and although not considered sun damage, they do occur as a result of sun exposure.
 Freckles are typically first noticed on children, especially those with fair skin and red hair.